🔒 Case Study

 05 — Takeaways

-Holding the user experience and the technical implementation model in my head simultaneously was one of the most demanding aspects of this project.
-The API surface area directly shaped what was possible on screen — and understanding it deeply meant I could advocate for the right UX without proposing technically impossible solutions.
+Holding the design and the technical model in my head at the same time was hard.
+The API shaped what was possible — and knowing it well let me push for the right experience without asking for the impossible.

-Lastly, I'd advocate more strongly for an A/B test on the landing page CTA copy.
-"Start using CFC" was the chosen label, but "Get started" and "See how it works" were both strong contenders.
-Even a small conversion improvement from copy testing would have compounded significantly over the first quarter.
+And I'd push for A/B testing the landing page button.
+"Start using CFC" won, but "Get started" and "See how it works" were close.
+Even small wins compound over a quarter.